 A: Only if it is within the two week cooling off period and you have not started your journey or made any claims.Back to top

 As this article has shown, excess is a normal part of insurance and needs to be factored into the overall cost of any policy.
-And just as an insurer takes a calculated risk on whether you are likely to make a claim on that policy, so you are gambling on the likelihood of having to pay the excess when you increase it to decrease your premium.
+Just as an insurer takes a calculated risk on whether you are likely to make a claim on that policy, you are also gambling on the likelihood of having to pay the excess when you increase it to decrease your premium.
 So an excess can be seen as a way of you accepting a small portion of the risk yourself.